The 10 best mouse bungees for gaming in 2021 | Dot Esports

 Cougar Gaming Bunker Mouse Bungee

-If you liked the RGB version of Cougar’s Gaming Bunker but were drawn away by its price, you could opt-out for its regular version.
+If you liked the RGB version of Cougar’s Gaming Bunker but were drawn away by its price, you could opt for its regular version.

 Estimated size: 6 x 4.3 x 3.3 inches